 Meetings of the SXTA are held on the first Wednesday of the month at 7.30 at The Pheasant Inn, Salt Lane when anyone is welcome.
 Please visit the website www.salisburyxantentwinningassociation.wordpress.com for more details.
 Further information about events and membership can be obtained from the Chairman Chris Hewitt on 01722 339578 or the Secretary Pat Corcoran 01980 863255 or email email@example.com

 About the City of Xanten

-Xanten is known for the Archaeological Park or archaeological open air museum (one of the largest in the world), its medieval picturesque city centre with Xanten Cathedral and many museums, its large man-made lake for various water sport activities as well as high standard of living.
-It is visited by approximately one million tourists a year.
+Xanten is known for the Archaeological Park or archaeological open air museum (one of the largest in the world), its medieval picturesque city centre with Xanten Cathedral and many museums, its large man-made lake for various water sport activities as well as a high standard of living.
+It is visited by approximately one million tourists each year.
 Big events include the Xantener Sommerfestspiele (a prestigious classical music festival lasting 2 weeks every summer), the annual Xantener Montmartre where artists from all over the world show their latest works as well as the annual German sandcastle-building championship.

-Salisbury North Carolina & Salisbury Maryland USA - Our Sister Cities
+Salisbury, North Carolina & Salisbury, Maryland USA - Our Sister Cities